 Most of our patients are aware that brushing and flossing are important parts of keeping your mouth clean and fresh.
-But many do not know that they should brush their tongue as well.
+Many don’t know that they should brush their tongue as well.
 Here are a few additional reasons why you should try cleaning your tongue in addition to the steps already included in your dental health routine.

 Can My Tongue Cause Bad Breath?